ngx-formly/ngx-formly/demo/src/app/guides/validation.md

 # Validation

 ## Custom Validation
-Formly offers different methods to implement custom validations for your forms.
+Formly offers different methods to implement custom validations.

-#### 1. Declaring your validation function and message within your FormlyModule config.
+#### 1. Declaring validation function and message within NgModule declaration.

 ##### CUSTOM VALIDATION MESSAGE
 To define a custom validation message, you need to add an object with two properties: `name` and `message`.
 You will include this object to the validationMessages array of the FormlyModule config: